yuri-tnk/TN-NET/README.md

     <span class="blue1">**4.1 UDP Examples**</span>

      "UDP_Test_1" - This is a UDP data acquisition example.
 The device sends a packet to the host, host sends back an ACK response.
-      This example works together with a PC-based "_UDP_daq_" This is a TDTP protocol demo (it uses UDP as a transport layer protocol).
+This example works together with a PC-based "UDP_daq" This is a TDTP protocol demo (it uses UDP as a transport layer protocol).

-     "UDP_Test_2" - the example works together with a PC-based "_UDP_server_" application.
+     "UDP_Test_2" - the example works together with a PC-based 'UDP_server' application.
 There are 2 network related user tasks in the project - TASK_PROCESSING and TASK_DAQ.
 Each task has an own UDP socket to transfer data.
 Both tasks have an equal priority and perform a UDP data exchange simultaneously.
-   A TASK_PROCESSING task sends a on-the-fly generated file (~4Mbytes) to the "_UDP_server_" application, when a "_Receive to file_" radio button is selected in the "_UDP_server_" dialog window.
+A TASK_PROCESSING task sends a on-the-fly generated file (~4Mbytes) to the "UDP_server" application, when a "Receive to file" radio button is selected in the "UDP_server" dialog window.
-   When "_Send file_" radio button is selected in the "_UDP_server_" dialog window, a file from the PC (user should choose the file) is transferred to the device.
+When "Send file" radio button is selected in the "UDP_server" dialog window, a file from the PC (user should choose the file) is transferred to the device.
-   Both transfers are performed with TDTP protocol.
+Both transfers are performed with TDTP protocol.<br>

-  A TASK_DAQ task simulates a data acquisition process by the "_UDP_server_" application request.
-After a request from the "_UDP_server_" application, the task sends a data to the "_UDP_server_".
+  A TASK_DAQ task simulates a data acquisition process by the "UDP_server" application request.
+After a request from the "UDP_server" application, the task sends a data to the "UDP_server".
 The transfer is performed with TDTP protocol.

     <span class="blue1">**4.2 TCP Examples**</span>

   An examples "_TCP_test_1_", "_TCP_test_2_" and "_TCP_test_3_" show TN NET TCP protocol client operating - reception, transmission and both reception and transmission.
 The examples work together with a PC applications _TCP_test_1_", "_TCP_test_2_" and "_TCP_test_3_".
   An examples "_TCP_test_4_", "_TCP_test_5_" and "_TCP_test_6_" show TN NET TCP protocol server operating - reception, transmission and both reception and transmission.
 The examples work together with a PC applications _TCP_test_4_", "_TCP_test_5_" and "_TCP_test_6_".
   An examples "_TCP_test_7_" shows TN NET TCP server's sockets opening/closing.
   An examples "_HTTP_test_1_" shows TN NET simple embedded Web server.
-The Web site files for the server should be prepared by the "_htm_to_c.exe_" utility ( [http-pc-1-0-src.zip](http://tnkernel.com/downloads/http-pc-1-0-src.zip) ).
+The Web site files for the server should be prepared by the "_htm_to_c.exe_" utility.
  The Web server supports forms and dynamic data updating.

 </div>